PowerFlow-DNN: Compiler-Directed Fine-Grained Power Orchestration for End-to-End Edge AI Inference: Evaluation

 \subsection{Impact of Voltage Rail Availability}

 Voltage rail availability directly affects the achievable minimum energy.
-As shown in Figure~\ref{fig-energy-vs-rail-count}, increasing the number of rails allows the scheduler to better approximate per-layer optimal operating points.
-Energy decreases by 7–14\% when increasing from one to three rails, with diminishing returns beyond three rails.
-Additionally, optimized rail selection improves efficiency by up to 13\% compared to evenly spaced rails when the number of rails is limited.
+As shown in Figure~\ref{fig-energy-vs-rail-count}, increasing the number of rails allows the scheduler to reach a lower energy operating point.
+Energy decreases by 7.7–14\% when increasing from one to three rails, with diminishing returns beyond three rails.
+Additionally, jointly optimized rail level selection improves efficiency by up to 17\% compared to evenly spaced rails when the number of rails is limited.
 This suggests that a small number of carefully chosen rails captures most of the achievable energy savings, highlighting that rail selection is more impactful than increasing the number of voltage levels.